-Thinking about becoming an egg donor and have some questions about how the process works?
-Are you wondering, what is egg donation?
-If so, this is a great introduction that explains the anatomy and physiology of the egg maturation cycle, the donation process, and also provides a good foundation of IVF (in-vitro fertilization).
+Thinking about becoming a surrogate egg donor and have some questions about how the process works?
+Are you wondering what being an egg donor involves?
+If so, read on for a simple introduction explaining the egg donation process and the anatomy and physiology of the egg maturation cycle, as well as providing a good foundation of IVF (in vitro fertilization).

 Egg donation is a third party reproduction process used to achieve pregnancy.
 Simply put, it’s when a woman gives her eggs to a couple or a single intended parent to help them build their family.
-The eggs are fertilized through IVF and the resulting embryos are transferred into either the intended mother or a gestational surrogate.
-The process for the egg donor involves being matched, screened, legal and consent paperwork, and the medical process, ending in the retrieval of the eggs.
+The eggs are fertilized through IVF, and the resulting embryos are transferred into either a gestational surrogate or the intended mother.
+The process for becoming an egg donor involves:

 So, what’s an egg?

 These are the oocytes, or immature eggs.
 About 500 of these eggs will generally be released over the course of a woman’s lifetime.
-During the menstrual cycle 15-20 of the oocytes are matured inside the ovaries and one (or two in the case of fraternal twins) is released at the time of ovulation.
-If the egg is not fertilized, it’s released and dissolves, and is shed along with the the uterine lining thus continuing the menstrual cycle.
+During the menstrual cycle 15 to 20 of the oocytes are matured inside the ovaries and 1 (or 2 in the case of fraternal twins) is released at the time of ovulation.
+If the egg is not fertilized, it’s released and dissolves, being shed along with the the uterine lining–thus continuing the menstrual cycle.

 What exactly does “transferred via IVF” mean?

 The resultant embryos are then transferred to the woman who will be bring the child to term–whether this is the intended mother or a gestational surrogate.
-The preparation of the recipient’s uterine lining is essential for the embryos to implant as the recipient goes through a hormonal treatment of estrogen, oestrogen, and progesterone in order to have optimal conditions for implantation.
+The preparation of the recipient’s uterine lining is essential for the embryos to implant, so the recipient goes through a hormonal treatment of estrogen, oestrogen, and progesterone in order to have optimal conditions for implantation.

 The Process: What is Egg Donation?